Colorado self-defense law allows you to use physical force to defend yourself or others, but under two conditions:

 Resisting arrest is the crime of using violence or force against a police officer making an arrest.
 The arrest has to be made under the color of law.

 Self-defense is not an argument against a charge of resisting arrest, even if it is an unlawful one.21 If the arrest is unlawful, you are supposed to comply with the police officer and raise your rights, later.

-The only times you can claim self-defense to an arrest are when the officer was not acting under the color of law.
-Police officers who are off-duty or working as a private security guards are not acting under the color of the law.
+The only times you can claim self-defense in an arrest situation are when the officer was not acting under the color of law.
+Police officers who are off-duty or working as private security guards are not acting under the color of the law.
 If they try to arrest you and you resist, you can argue you were acting in self-defense.22